sveinpg/build-your-own-react/README.md

 1. return a `new VDomNode(reactElement)` from the `instantiateVNode` function in `react-dom/index.js`.

-2. In `render`, we instansite our virtual node with our reactElement by calling `instantiateVNode(reactElement)`.
+2. In `render`, we instantiate our virtual node with our reactElement by calling `instantiateVNode(reactElement)`.
 Store it in a variable named `vNode`.

 Now we need to mount (create a DOM-element) for our virtual node and append it to the DOM.